a-type/rout/games/exquisite-fridge/rules.md

 ## Continuing the story

 After the first round, players pass around their stories.
-You will also receive new words to replace the ones you used last round (marked with a star).
+[You will also receive new words to replace the ones you used last round (marked with a star).]{#new-tiles}

 You only get to see the latest section of the story, and who wrote it.
 Now, keep playing tiles from your hand to continue the narrative.